gazbert/bxbot/CONTRIBUTING.md

 * Make sure all new `.java` files to have a simple Javadoc class comment with at least an `@author` tag identifying you, and preferably at least a paragraph on what the class is for.
-  All public API methods should also have Javadoc describing the contract and what they do.
+  All public API methods should also have detailed Javadoc describing the contract and what they do.
 * Add the MIT license header comment to all new `.java` files - copy from existing files in the project.
 * Did we mention tests?
 All code changes should be accompanied by new or modified tests.
 * Add yourself as an `@author` to the `.java` files that you modify substantially (more than cosmetic changes).
 * In general commits should be atomic and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.
-* We use the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) with following exceptions: max column size is 120, Javadoc is only needed for class/interface headers and public API methods.
+* We use the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for formatting our code.
+You can download the style template for your IDE from [here](https://github.com/google/styleguide).
+* We use [Sonorcloud](https://sonarcloud.io/dashboard?id=gazbert_bxbot) for analysing and maintaining the quality of our code.
+Please maintain this, or better still, help improve it!